Magicboys/Magicboys/README.md

 <h1> 👋 Welcome! </h1>

 <h2>A little about me:</h2>
 My name is Tyler and I'm an Software Developer studying Computer Science at Seattle Pacific University with an intended graduation of June, 2023.
-I'm passionate about making software that advances our civiliation in meaningful and powerful ways.
+I'm passionate about making software that advances our civilization in meaningful and powerful ways.
 <h2>My Skills:</h2>
 <p>
 • Fluent in Java, C#, C++, ReactJS, JS, HTML & CSS <br></br>